 I (Carrie) went to undergrad in the Bay area but hadn’t been back since I graduated and left in 2006-over a decade so I jumped at the opportunity to join Albert at the tail end of a work trip in May.
-As luck would have it, tickets were really affordable at that time and I was able to fly round trip using a limited number of points and around $60.
+As luck would have it, tickets were affordable and I could fly round trip using a few points and around $60.

-San Francisco is undoubtedly one of the most popular destinations in the United States, famous for several world renowned sites like Alcatraz, Golden Gate Bridge, and the city's cable cars.
+San Francisco is undoubtedly one of the most popular destinations in the United States, famous for several world-renowned sites like Alcatraz, Golden Gate Bridge, and the city’s cable cars.
 These sites, among others, draw a staggering number of visitors to San Francisco.
 In 2016 the city saw 25.2 million representing a growth of 2.8% over 2015.
 This volume of visitors spent an estimated $9 billion during their visits, supporting thousands of jobs.
-Needless to say tourism is important to the city’s economy and is expected to grow.
+Tourism is important to the city’s economy and is expected to grow.

 Where to Stay in San Francisco

 As Albert mentioned in a recent blog post, we stayed in an Airbnb in the Mission District.
 For my first night, we stayed at the Handlry in Union Square while Albert attended the final day of his conference.
 One night was more than enough for me.
 Our room had this horrible musty smell that clung to our clothes (we could smell it on clothes we wore in the room for days after we left).
 I could barely stand to be in the room the smell was so overpowering.
 And, while I would consider the location top-notch by some it was way too touristy for Backpacking with the Bonds.
 That’s why we moved to one of the most eccentric neighborhoods in the country immediately after Albert’s conference ended.